Ulmarra: Home is where heart is

 ON MY daily drive home, I'm either stuck behind a car that veers onto the wrong side of the road several times, or I'll have someone that could clean the dirt off my back windscreen if they got any closer.

-After hearing countless horror stories from Ulmarra residents over the past week for The Daily Examiner We Can't Wait - Fix Ulmarra Blackspot campaign, I'm grateful that once I'm home, I don't have to worry about these drivers crashing through my lounge room or overturning and ripping out the power lines.
+After hearing countless horror stories from Ulmarra residents over the past week for The Daily Examiner 'Let's Not Wait' campaign, I'm grateful that once I'm home, I don't have to worry about these drivers crashing through my lounge room or overturning and ripping out the power lines.

 When I speak to people about this issue, after the initial shock of what these residents endure the inevitable question is raised: why don't they move?